Nemo-0001/ADAS-project-using-STM32f103c8t6/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MITT License.